awsdocs/amazon-emr-management-guide/doc_source/emr-plan-input-distributed-cache.md

 1. Proceed with configuring and launching your cluster\.
 Your cluster copies the files to the cache location before processing any cluster steps\.

-## Access Cached Files From Streaming Applications Using the AWS CLI<a name="cacheinruby"></a>
+## Access cached files from streaming applications using the AWS CLI<a name="cacheinruby"></a>

-You can use the CLI to create clusters that use Distributed Cache\.
+You can use the CLI to create clusters that use distributed cache\.

-**To specify Distributed Cache files using the AWS CLI**
+**To specify distributed cache files using the AWS CLI**
 + To submit a Streaming step when a cluster is created, type the `create-cluster` command with the `--steps` parameter\.
-To specify Distributed Cache files using the AWS CLI, specify the appropriate arguments when submitting a Streaming step\.
+To specify distributed cache files using the AWS CLI, specify the appropriate arguments when submitting a Streaming step\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-input-distributed-cache.html)